 Ninth grade is about building a strong academic base while learning how to manage your workload.
 The goal isn't to โstack the hardest classesโ โ it's to build a trajectory you can sustain through junior year.
+See our college list strategy hub to understand how your course choices shape your future options.

 Choose rigor you can sustain